ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

   link: https://github.com/ricardopieper
 date: 2023-10-17 12:00:00 -0300
 categories: [Rust, Interpreters]
-tags: [rust, interpreters, treewalker, bytecode, virtual machine]
+tags: [rust, interpreters, tree walker, bytecode, virtual machine]
 pin: true
 ---

 In September 2023, one of the most anticipated events in Brazil took place: the "Rinha de Compiladores".
 This is translated roughly to "Compiler Battle", "Compiler Bout", or "Compiler Fight".
-If you don't speak portuguese, "rinha" is pronounced like "rinya" and not "rin haa", the `nh` is pronounced like `ñ` in spanish.
+If you don't speak Portuguese, "rinha" is pronounced like "rinya" and not "rin haa", the `nh` is pronounced like `ñ` in Spanish.
 This is part of an ongoing series of Rinhas.
 The previous one was a backend-focused competition to see which implementation of a simple HTTP API was the fastest.
 As of the time of writing this text, the Rinha Frontend is taking place, where the goal is to render a huge JSON with many thousands of elements in a tree-viewer-like structure in the least amount of time.
-The compiler rinha was actually more of a interpreter one, as there were very few compilers (or transpilers).
+The compiler rinha was actually more of an interpreter one, as there were very few compilers (or transpilers).

 The masterminds of the competition are [Gabrielle](https://github.com/aripiprazole) and [Sofia](https://github.com/algebraic-sofia).
-Gabrielle is a 17 year old girl and Sofia is 21.
-When I learned about this, I could only remind myself of the time I was 17 years old, playing Counter Strike all day, playing RF Online, and maybe allegedly probably eating spoonfuls of dirt.
-This was the general feeling of the Rinha discord server.
+Gabrielle is a 17-year-old girl and Sofia is 21.
+When I learned about this, I could only remind myself of the time I was 17 years old, playing Counter-Strike all day, playing RF Online, and maybe allegedly probably eating spoonfuls of dirt.
+This was the general feeling of the Rinha Discord server.
 Therefore I'd like to say that, although I have some criticism about how the benchmarks were made, what they pulled off is nothing short of incredible.
-Hundreds of people engaged in the competition, many of those never wrote an interpreter in their lives, and now they see it's not some sort of 7-headed beast.
+Hundreds of people engaged in the competition, many of those had never written an interpreter in their lives, and now they see it's not some sort of 7-headed beast.

-There were some very interesting implementations that explicitly didn't go for the #1 prize, but instead were designed to "provide the highest joy to the developer", as did this person: https://github.com/tiagosh/garbash.
-This entry deserves the Most Based implementation prize, but unfortunately there was no such category.
+Some very interesting implementations explicitly didn't go for the #1 prize.
+They were designed to "provide the highest joy to the developer", as did [this person](https://github.com/tiagosh/garbash).
+This entry deserves the Most Based Implementation prize, but unfortunately, there was no such category.

 I ended up not winning the competition.
-This 27x perf improvement mentioned in the title is compared over my initial implementation, and that 27x only happend after the Rinha finished.
+This 27x perf improvement mentioned in the title is compared to my initial implementation, and that 27x only happened after the Rinha finished.
 My submission only had a 18x improvement over the initial implementation.
 I admit it's a bit of a clickbait title, but all will be clear in the end.
-You can check the results [clicking here](https://github.com/aripiprazole/rinha-de-compiler/blob/main/TESTS.md).
-I ended up in 18th out of almost 200 submittions (only about 70 working implementations though lol).
+You can check the results by [clicking here](https://github.com/aripiprazole/rinha-de-compiler/blob/main/TESTS.md).
+I ended up in 18th out of almost 200 submissions (only about 70 working implementations though lol).
 However, the benchmarking process had some hiccups and was done in a bit of a rush as the organizers admitted.
-It could very well be that, if the benchmarks were done in a different way, I could end up even lower in the ranks, but I hope I would finish in a better position.
+It could very well be that, if the benchmarks were done differently, I could end up even lower in the ranks, but I hope I would finish in a better position.

 Some really good implementations, including some of the fastest ones, did not end up in the top 3.
 I remember the fastest interpreter made in C following the excellent Crafting Interpreters book finished in 7th place.
 Some even used LLVM and could not hit the top 5.
 However, I am happy that the winner Raphael Victal actually had a very good implementation, though I'm biased because we had some similar ideas.
-My interpreter ended up with a score around 30% less than him, and my interpreter was in fact around 30% slower than his.
+My interpreter ended up with a score of around 30% less than him, and my interpreter was in fact around 30% slower than his.
 I am a bit sad with the results, but the reality is that I shouldn't even be on that board, as my submission wouldn't even build 3 minutes before the scores were revealed.
 Sofia was gracious enough to quickly run my fixed build moments before the reveal livestream, I think I should've been disqualified.

 An interpreter usually has 3 phases, as I'm gonna explain in the next paragraphs.
 Bear in mind that for the Rinha language, we didn't need to write a parser, as the organizers provided a Rust program that would parse the language and spit out the JSON AST.
 If you don't know what those words mean, don't worry, the next paragraphs explain it.

 Interpreter phases
 ==================

 To run code, we don't simply get input text and start running/compiling it.
-Maybe in the past some languages actually did it because resources were so scarce, but nowadays this is not the case.
-Interpreters and compilers usually have multiple steps where each one gives more and more structure to the input program.
+Maybe in the past, some languages actually did it because resources were so scarce, but nowadays this is not the case.
+Interpreters and compilers usually have multiple steps and each one gives more and more structure to the input program.

 ## Lexer